 BMW 525i Recalls

-On 40 vehicles, the nuts securing the front control arm and tension strut to the wheel hub were not tightened to specification and could loosen over time.
+On 40 vehicles, a nut was not tightened to specification and could loosen over time.
 If the nuts loosen, vehicle handling and control could be compromised, increasing the risk of a crash.
-Dealers will tighten the front control arm and tension strut nuts to the correct specifications.
-The recall began June 28, 2006.

 On certain vehicles a bad transmission component may allow vehicle to move while in park.
 This may lead to vehicle roll away causing an accident.

 The seat heater in the backrest side bolster could overheat and damage this area of the seat cover.
 If this were to happen, it could lead to a seat occupant being burned.

 The engine may stall and not restart.
 As a result, a loss of power steering, and after repeated actuation of the brake pedal, a loss of brake power assist will occur.
 These conditions could result in a vehicle crash.

 One of the quick release fuel lines could separate in the event of a severe frontal crash.